kibexd/workers-rights-watch-website/CONTRACT.md

 - Third-party integration changes (beyond initial setup)
 - Training sessions (initial 2-hour handoff is included)

+### 5.6 Independent Contractor

+The Developer shall provide the Services to the Client as an independent contractor and not a servant, employee, partner or agent of the Client.
+Accordingly:

+(a) The Developer agrees that the Client shall have no liability or responsibility for the payment of any statutory dues, employment insurance premiums or Employee Pension Plan contributions on any amounts paid by the Client to the Developer or amounts paid by the Developer to its contractors.

+(b) The Developer is free to provide services to other clients, so long as there is no interference with the Developer's contractual obligations to the Client.

-### 5.6 Maintenance Contract Terms
+### 5.7 Maintenance Contract Terms

-- Contract auto-renews monthly
+- Contract auto-renews quarterly
 - Client can cancel with 30 days written notice
 - Developer can terminate for non-payment after 14 days
 - Upon cancellation, website remains Client's property but no further support provided

-### 5.7 Hosting & Domain
+### 5.8 Hosting & Domain

+**Hosting Provider:**
-- Website hosted with Client's existing hosting provider "Kenya Website for Logistics"
+- The website will remain hosted with the Client's existing hosting provider "Kenya Website for Logistics" (or as designated by Client).
-- Developer coordinates deployment and provides technical assistance during launch
+- The Developer will coordinate deployment to the Client's hosting environment and provide technical assistance during launch.
+- Uptime, server configuration, email delivery, and infrastructure-level issues remain the responsibility of the hosting provider.

+**Domain & DNS:**
-- Domain registration and renewals are Client's responsibility (~KES 2,500/year)
+- Domain name registration and renewals are the Client's responsibility (estimated ~KES 2,500/year).
-- Developer assists with DNS updates required for launch
+- The Developer will assist with DNS updates required for launch.

-### 5.8 Confidentiality
+### 5.9 Confidentiality

 Both parties agree to keep confidential information private:
 - Client's business information, donor data, financial information
 - Developer's code, methodologies, proprietary processes
 - This agreement remains confidential

-### 5.9 Liability & Indemnification
+### 5.10 Liability & Indemnification

+**Developer's Liability is Limited to:**
-- Developer's liability limited to total amount paid under this agreement
+- Maximum: Total amount paid under this agreement
 - Developer not liable for lost revenue, data loss, or indirect damages
-- Client maintains regular backups (provided by Developer in maintenance)
+- Client agrees to maintain regular backups (provided by Developer in maintenance)

+**Client Agrees:**
-- Client's content must not violate any laws or copyrights
+- Website content provided by Client must not violate any laws or copyrights
 - Client indemnifies Developer against claims arising from Client's content

-### 5.10 Force Majeure
+### 5.11 Force Majeure

 Neither party liable for delays caused by:
 - Natural disasters, pandemics, war, civil unrest
 - Internet/hosting service outages beyond Developer's control
 - Third-party service failures (payment gateways, email services)

-### 5.11 Dispute Resolution
+### 5.12 Dispute Resolution

+Should any dispute arise between the parties in connection with this agreement or the performance of it:

-- Both parties agree to resolve disputes amicably through discussion
+(a) The parties shall first attempt to resolve such disputes by negotiation in good faith.

-- If unresolved, disputes shall be settled through mediation in Nairobi, Kenya
-- Kenyan law governs this agreement
+(b) Should the dispute not be resolved within thirty (30) days of such negotiation, the said dispute shall be solved in final manner through arbitration.

+(c) Where, in the event of a dispute arising out of or relating to this contract, the parties wish to seek an amicable settlement of that dispute by mediation, the mediation shall take place in accordance with the Nairobi Centre for International Arbitration – Mediation Rules as at present in force.

+### 5.13 Governing Law

+This Agreement will be ruled and governed in accordance with the laws of Kenya.

-### 5.12 Changes & Amendments
+### 5.14 Changes & Amendments

 - Any changes to this agreement must be in writing and signed by both parties
 - Email agreements are acceptable if confirmed by both parties

-### 5.13 Termination
+### 5.15 Termination

+**Client May Terminate:**
-- Client may terminate with 30 days notice (maintenance only) or for cause
+- For convenience with 30 days notice (maintenance only)
+- For cause if Developer fails to deliver as agreed

+**Developer May Terminate:**
-- Developer may terminate for non-payment after 14 days or breach of terms
+- For non-payment after 14 days
+- For Client breach of agreement terms

+**Upon Termination:**
+- All paid work remains Client's property
+- Outstanding payments become immediately due
-- Upon termination: paid work remains Client's property, outstanding payments due immediately, Developer provides final backup
+- Developer provides final backup of website

 ---